How to Deploy Your First Smart Contract on Ethereum With Hardhat and Tenderly

 Cool, right? 😎 Why not give it a try?

-Run the simulation by clicking Simulate Transaction.
+Now, you can run the simulation by clicking Simulate Transaction.

 4.2.
 Check the simulation output